ioannisPApapadopoulos/Deflation/README.md

 ..or if one uses the primal-dual active set strategy (HIK) as implemented in this repository:

 6. Hintermüller, Ito, Kunisch (2002) https://doi.org/10.1137/S1052623401383558

+## DISCLAIMER

+These scripts are untested and may contain bugs.
+Please raise a GitHub issue if you find any :)

+Not everything is implemented in each of the three programming languages.
+If you have any requests, please raise a Github issue and I will be happy to help.

+## CONTACT
+ioannis.papadopoulos13@imperial.ac.uk